 Utah is a lenient state when it comes to penalties for multiple speeding tickets.
 Utah operates on a point system that issues drivers points for traffic violations.
 However, while Utah might be lenient with speeding tickets, you could still face penalties like license suspension for excessive speeding tickets.
 If you or a family member has multiple speeding tickets in Utah, you should consult with an experienced Salt Lake City traffic ticket lawyer today.
-Criminal defense lawyer Darwin Overson has handled several traffic-related criminal proceedings for clients across Salt Lake City and Utah.
+Park City Criminal defense lawyer Darwin Overson has handled several traffic-related criminal proceedings for clients across Salt Lake City and Utah.
 Darwin knows the hardships traffic penalties can have on your life and is prepared to fight for you.
 Overson Law is here to explain the penalties for multiple speeding tickets in Utah.

 Utah Speeding Ticket Laws

 Utah enforces “safe and appropriate speeds,” depending on which area of the state you are driving through.
 Title 41 of Utah’s Motor Vehicles Traffic Code §41-6a-601 discusses recommended safety measures for drivers in various situations and regulates the speed limit across the state.
 Utah’s Traffic Code specifically states that drivers should avoid speeding and act “reasonably and prudently” in the following situations:

 - When driving towards and across an intersection or railroad tracks,

 - When driving around sharp twists and turns,

 - Driving to the top of a hill you cannot see over,

 - When driving in poor weather conditions, and

 This law also lists the speed limits for drivers in the following areas: